Adroiti/docs-for-code-review-tools/RuboCop/Performance-RangeInclude.md

 ## Description

-This cop identifies uses of `Range#include?`, which iterates over each item in a `Range` to see if a specified item is there.
+This rule identifies uses of `Range#include?`, which iterates over each item in a `Range` to see if a specified item is there.
 In contrast, `Range#cover?` simply compares the target item with the beginning and end points of the `Range`.
 In a great majority of cases, this is what